 Palo is Afro-Dominican sacred music with roots from the Congo region/West Africa.
 It has been preserved through us for hundreds of years despite colonial oppression and various attempts to suppress and repress it.
 Fiesta de Palo has become a “vehicle for anti-colonial, anti-hegemonic and anti-imperial” protest.

 Palo can vary by region around the entire country.
 In Villa Mella, in the outskirts of Santo Domingo, where the first recorded slave rebellion occurred and where African slaves fled for refuge, is where Palo is most famously known to have been preserved.

 If you’re interested in cultural heritage especially in music and Afro-Dominican history, venture out to hear a brotherhood in Villa Mella do a ceremony/Fiesta de Palo.

 Things to do in the Dominican Republic – Cabarete Town

 21. Take a Kiteboarding Lesson/Go Kitesurfing

-Cabarete is one of the best places, not just in the country, but in the world for kitesurfing.
+Cabarete is one of the best places to visit in the Dominican Republic (and in the entire world) for kitesurfing.
 About a mile from Cabarete downtown is the popular Kite Beach where you can either sign up for kite surfing lessons or watch in awe as the local kite surfers leap high into the air with moves that almost defy gratify.
 Other options for kite surfing include La Boca and Bozo Beach, two of the best beaches in the Dominican Republic.